 - Public key — public part of the key;

 DS-records are sent in one of the following ways:

-Once a week, ISPmanager checks DS-records in the parent zone.
+Once a week, ispmanager checks DS-records in the parent zone.
 At least one DS-record for every KSK must be sent.
-Once completed, the warning in the Status column in Domains → Domain names will change into the icon confirming that the domain is protected with DNSSEC.
+Once completed, the warning in the Status column in Domain names (DNS) will change into the icon confirming that the domain is protected with DNSSEC.

 If the keys are compromised, you need to sign the domain zone with new keys.
 To do so, disable DNSSEC protection:

 - delete all the DS-records from the parent domain zone and wait for several hours;

 - delete the domain signature in Main menu → Domain names (DNS)→ select a domain → menu → Edit → Delete sign.